decasia/precarity-2017/precarity syllabus.md

 ### 18th September: The precarious classes

 Standing, Guy.
 The Precariat: The New Dangerous Class.
 London: Bloomsbury Academic, 2011.

-Murgia, Annalisa.
-"Representations of Precarity in Italy."
-Journal of Cultural Economy 7, no. 1 (2014): 48-63.

 ### 19th September: Precarious representation

+Comaroff, Jean, and John Comaroff.
+"Alien-Nation: Zombies, Immigrants, and Millennial Capitalism."
+South Atlantic Quarterly 101, no. 4 (2002): 789-805.

+See also:
 Millar, Kathleen.
 "Toward a Critical Politics of Precarity."
 Sociology Compass 11, no. 6 (2017): e12483.

+Murgia, Annalisa.
+"Representations of Precarity in Italy."
+Journal of Cultural Economy 7, no. 1 (2014): 48-63.

 Neilson, Brett, and Ned Rossiter.
 "Precarity as a Political Concept, or, Fordism as Exception."
 Theory, Culture and Society 25, no. 7-8 (2008): 51-72.